Undergraduate Financial Aid

 Refunds and the "Return of Title IV Funds" Policy

-If a student withdraws or is expelled from Wheaton, the school or the student may be required to return some of the Financial aid funds awarded to the student.
+If a student withdraws or is expelled from Wheaton, the school or the student may be required to return some of the financial aid funds awarded to the student.
 The student may also be eligible for a refund of a portion of the tuition, fees, room, and board paid to Wheaton for the semester according to the College refund policy.
 If the student received financial assistance from outside of the family, a portion of the refund will be returned to the grant, scholarship, or loan source from which the assistance was received.

 The federal "Return of Title IV Funds" formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
-The federal formula is applicable to a student receiving federal financial assistance in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Stafford loan, or Federal PLUS loan, and who withdrew before completing 60% of the semester.
+The federal formula is applicable to a student receiving federal financial assistance in the form of a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct loans, or Federal PLUS loan, and who withdrew before completing 60% of the semester.

 Special Scholarships